 15.3.4 Properties of the Function Prototype Object

-The Function prototype object is itself a Function object (its [[Class]] is "Function") that, when invoked, accepts any arguments and returns undefined.
+The Function prototype object is itself a Function object and has a [[NativeBrand]] internal property whose value is NativeFunction .
+When invoked, it accepts any arguments and returns undefined.

 The value of the [[Prototype]] internal property of the Function prototype object is the standard built-in Object prototype object (15.2.4).
 The initial value of the [[Extensible]] internal property of the Function prototype object is true.